jaymcgavren/zyps/README.txt

 	rake rdoc

-Also see "bin/zyps_demo" and the "test" subfolder in the project directory for sample code.
+Also see "bin/zyps_demo" and the "spec" subfolder in the project directory for sample code.

 == Thanks